HackYourFuture-CPH/MentorGuideGitBook/roles/career-mentors/jobseeker-toolkit.md

 ---
-description: CV, Linkedin & GitHub constitute the trifecta of the "jobseeker toolkit".
+description: CV, LinkedIn & GitHub constitute the trifecta of the "jobseeker toolkit".
 ---

 # Jobseeker Toolkit

-As a career mentor helping out with **CV**, **Linkedin** & **GitHub** pages, your goal is to help the graduates make their professional profiles as attractive as possible to employers.
+As a career mentor helping out with **CV**, **LinkedIn** & **GitHub** pages, your goal is to help the graduates make their professional profiles as attractive as possible to employers.

 We appreciate the differences in our graduates' backgrounds & professional profiles, but we also try to start by giving consistent guidelines for creating what we consider an attractive "**Jobseeker Toolkit"**.